thechargedneutron/CFD-2k18/README.md

 ## Our Focus

 In this hackathon our focus is on *Forest Fires*.
 Forest fires are very frequent in areas including middle Africa and also California.

+## Dataset

+Fire Detection GIS Data is available at: https://fsapps.nwcg.gov/gisdata.php We will be using this data for our model and prediction.

+## Approach

+We are aiming to develop a Machine Learning based model to predict Wildfire along with its intensity.
+The dataset contains reading for various sources including satellite images and GIS Data.
+Our model will take care of the Time Stamps along with the implementation.